 Track 1 projects are usually earlier in the development timeline.
 Funding can be granted for up to 50.000 €.
 The funding period is max. one year (see 'Guide for Applicants - Track 1').

 Track 2 projects are further along the development timeline and must meet strict requirements regarding intellectual property rights and market access strategies.
 Funding can be granted for more than 50.000 €.
 The funding period is max. two years (see 'Guide for Applicants - Track 2').

 Project funding is strictly milestone-based.
 If it is determined at any point that the project goals cannot be met anymore, the funding will be terminated.

-- All applicants who are unsure whether their project is suitable for this funding program are encouraged to contact the Validation Fund/SPARK-BIH team before submitting a proposal to ensure that their project meets the requirements of the call.
+All applicants who are unsure whether their project is suitable for our funding program or to which track they should apply are encouraged to contact the SPARK-BIH team before submitting a proposal to ensure that their project meets the requirements of the call.

 The BIH seeks to increase the diversity of its funding programs.
 Women, individuals from underrepresented racial and ethnic groups, as well as individuals with disabilities are especially encouraged to apply for BIH programs.

 Charité BIH Innovation, the joint technology transfer of Charité and BIH, supports researchers and clinicians at Charité including BIH in the development and transfer of technologies and products to patient and market.
 In addition to consultations and support in the areas of IP, patenting, licensing and law, we offer mentoring by subject matter experts, access to networks of talents, of development partners, industry partners and investors.
 In addition, Charité BIH Innovation offers two support instruments: